dropbox/zxcvbn/README.md

 Leah Culver and Ryan Pearl for porting zxcvbn to [Objective C](https://github.com/dropbox/zxcvbn-ios) and [python](https://github.com/dropbox/python-zxcvbn).

-Mark Burnett for releasing his [10k top passwords list](http://xato.net/passwords/more-top-worst-passwords) and for his 2005 book, [Perfect Passwords: Selection, Protection, Authentication](http://www.amazon.com/Perfect-Passwords-Selection-Protection-Authentication/dp/1597490415).
+Mark Burnett for releasing his 10M password corpus and for his 2005 book, [Perfect Passwords: Selection, Protection, Authentication](http://www.amazon.com/Perfect-Passwords-Selection-Protection-Authentication/dp/1597490415).

 Wiktionary contributors for building a [frequency list of English](http://en.wiktionary.org/wiki/Wiktionary:Frequency_lists) as used in television and movies.